Arturo Schwarz: Biography

 Schwarz was born in Alexandria, Egypt from a German father and an Italian mother.
 In 1952 he relocated to Milan, where he opened an independent art publishing house.
 In 1961 Schwarz converted his place into a gallery, organising exhibitions of Dada and Surrealism artists.
 The gallery officially closed in 1975, and Schwarz started working as curator and writer, writing extensive publications on the work of Marcel Duchamp, as well as books and numerous essays on the Kabbalah, Tantrism, alchemy, prehistoric and tribal art, and Asian art and philosophy.
 His 1977 book on Man Ray's works and life was the first to reveal Ray's real name (Emmanuel Radnitzky).
 A follower of Leon Trotsky, Schwarz published The Revolution Betrayed with a note which criticized Joseph Stalin.

+In 1964, he published the portfolio The International Avant-Garde: America Discovered which included Andy Warhol's only intaglio print, Cooking Pot (1962).

-In late 1990s he donated his 700-piece collection of Dada and Surrealist art to the Israel Museum in Jerusalem.
+Between 1972 and 1998, he donated his collection of Dada and Surrealist art to the Israel Museum in Jerusalem, including thirteen replicas of readymades by Marcel Duchamp (Vera and Arturo Schwarz Collection of Dada and Surrealist Art).

 On 6 March 1998, he was awarded the Diploma of First Class with gold medal for outstanding merits in the fields of culture and the arts by the President of Italian Republic Oscar Luigi Scalfaro, on the recommendation of the Minister of Cultural Heritage Walter Veltroni.

 In 2006 he won Italy's Premio Frascati for his collected works of poetry (1946–2007).

 In October 2009 Schwarz curated an exhibition of Dada and Surrealism, "Dada e surrealismo riscoperti" (Dada And Surrealism Rediscovered), at the Vittoriano Museum Complex in Rome.

 Schwarz died in Milan on 23 June 2021, at the age of 97.